FabianoEger/tago-documentation/analysis.rst

 2. Code your script
 *******************
 Open the example with the editor of your preference, and make the changes that you need in the code as necessary.
 Currently, if you are wish to run your code at Tago, have in mind that Tago only supports Node.js and Python languages.
-However, you are free to use any language you want if your select to run the analysis in the 'external' server.
-It means that if you chose to program in another language, you won't be able to upload the script on Tago; you will need to run the code in your machine or another server instead.
+However, you are free to use any language you want if you select to run the analysis in the 'external' server.
+It means that if you chose to program in another language, you won't be able to upload the script on Tago; you will need to run the code in your own machine or in another server instead.

 To write your code using node.js language, follow these steps: